Written by

 Generally speaking, the reasons cause the "disk unknown not initialized" are multiple.
 You can have an eye over them:

-• Unstable power cable/USB port
+- Unstable or poor connection due to problematic power cable/USB port

-• Corrupt, incompatible, or outdated device driver
+- Corrupt, incompatible, or outdated device driver

-• Missing or lost partition table
+- Missing or lost partition table on the hard disk

 All these mentioned reasons are likely to lead to your disk's unallocated space.
-Take it easy, this error can be fixed with the help of the following professional methods.
+Take it easy, however, this error can be fixed with the help of the following professional methods.

 Share this article to help more people fix the "disk unknown not initialized" error code.